cotarr/collab-auth/README.md

 The script will copy example user template and client template to working files to define users and clients in the development environment.
-In the development server, the passwords within these files are in plain text.
+In the development server, the passwords within these files are stored in plain text.

 This will run openssl to generate certificates.
 The certificates are used by the program to sign and verify access_tokens.